bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/contentauthoring.md

       ]
     };

-Edit values of the object's properties according to your needs.
+Edit values of the object’s properties according to your needs.

 ### Posts